AaronMT/testrail-mobile-json-scripts/README.md

-# testrail-automation-fenix
+# testrail-mobile-json-scripts
-Script that fetches case data for Fenix on Testrail
+Script that fetches case data for mobile projects on Testrail

 TODO